 Part 6: Completing the Nomination Process

-After a proposed nomination is approved by the Georgia National Register Review Board, HPD’s Division Director officially lists the property or district in the Georgia Register of Historic Places.
+After a proposed nomination is approved by the Georgia National Register Review Board, the nominated property or district is officially listed in the Georgia Register of Historic Places.
 The Georgia Register has the same criteria and process as the National Register of Historic Places and is the criteria associated with Georgia’s state tax incentives and HPD’s grant program.

 The completed nomination form is reviewed and signed by the HPD’s Division Director and sent to the Keeper of the National Register at the National Park Service, U.S. Department of the Interior, in Washington, DC.
 Once received, the Keeper has a 45-day review period.
 As part of the review process, the National Register publishes notice in the Federal Register that the property or district is being considered for listing in the National Register.
 A 15-day commenting period from date of publication is provided.
 When necessary to assist in the preservation of historic properties this 15-day period may be shortened or waived.
 A list of pending National Register nominations and the date they were received is available on the National Register’s website.